-ECG110 Echocardiography I
+ECG110 Echocardiography I 6 quarter credits 60 clock hours

 Prerequisites: ECG 100, ECG 100L

 Students will continue their studies of normal anatomy learning to use additional testing tools such as color doppler and spectral doppler.
 During this course students will start to learn about abnormal anatomy along with different disease processes that can affect the heart.
 Students will be given in-depth exposure to electrocardiogram and how it relates to echocardiogram.
 Students should anticipate 30 or more hours of outside preparation for this class.